Gong Hei Fat Choy!

 ⇒ Related Read: Where To Buy The Best Pineapple Tarts

 Bearing this in mind, here are 5 tips for going healthier this Chinese New Year.

 1. Be especially mindful about how much is going into your children’s little tummies!

 2. As far as possible, try to increase your physical activity level accordingly, to prevent unwanted and unnecessary weight gain.

 For example, take the stairs instead of the lift when visiting.
 Or end the day with a walk around the park instead of vegetating on the couch to watch the TV specials.

 3. In your purchase of snacks for the home, do choose foods with the Healthier Choice Symbol or the Healthier Snack Symbol, which are generally lower in sugar, salt and fat.

 Choose sugar-free sweets or auspicious dried fruit without added salt or sugar, such as dried apricots or dried apple rings, over highly sugared treats like chocolates or candies.

-#4.
-Buy beverages which have reduced sugar, or are sugar-free.
+4. Buy beverages that have reduced sugar, or are sugar-free.

 Instead of fizzy drinks, opt for natural fruit juices.
 Make it a point to consume lots of fresh fruit, such as mandarin oranges, and limit your intake of other festive treats.